Create the manifest file for an application package

 description:

 Provides a description of the privilege being requested.
-The text specified in description is displayed to the consumer when the privilege is displayed in Snowsight using the Python Permission SDK.
+The text specified in description is displayed to the consumer when the privilege is displayed in Snowsight using the Python Permission SDK, or when the SHOW PRIVILEGES command is run.

-You should provide as much information possible about why the Snowflake Native App needs this privilege and if the privilege is required or optional.
+Provide as much information as possible about why the Snowflake Native App needs this privilege and if the privilege is required or optional.

 Required if privileges is specified.